swannodette/baduk/_posts/2016-12-28-cho-hun-hyun-games.markdown

 The book ends with a series of brief but rich appendices.

 The last appendix of the book is written by the editor of the Japanese edition, Shirakawa Masayoshi.
-He describes all the research done prior to beginning the project.
+He describes the research done prior to beginning the project.
 He spoke to many people to gain insight into the kind of person and player that Cho Hun-hyeon was.
 The following are excerpts from a series of interviews that occurred between the